 - Funds inside your HSA earn interest.
 Again, over time, these earnings can be significant thanks to compound interest and any successful investments you purchased with those funds.

-- When you use a self-directed health savings plan and a retirement plan, you control not only the funds in both accounts, but the investing decisions, as well.
+- When you use a self-directed health savings plan and a self-directed retirement plan, you control not only the funds in both accounts, but the investing decisions, as well.
 This means you gain control of quite a bit in a world where controlling anything is sometimes merely an illusion.

 Want a Bonus?